babylonhealth/ios-playbook/Cookbook/Technical-Documents/SaaS.md

 }
 ```

-For full list of configurations seee `Brand/SaaS/SaaS.json` file.
+For full list of configurations see `Brand/SaaS/SaaS.json` file.

-Because these configuration values are effectively hardcoded in the app we use this config file to generate source files and metadata files like plist and entitlments files:
+Because these configuration values are effectively hardcoded in the app, we use this config file to generate source files and metadata files like plist and entitlements files:

 ```
 bundle exec fastlane generate_saas saas:SaaSConfigFileName